rafosorio/iks-workshop/_docs/box/box-home.md

 <br/>
 ##### 3. Adding sample code to the widget

-In the left navigation for Visual Studio code, expand the `src/widgets/box/src` folder, if you do not see the box folder, click on the refresh icon on the top right to update your folder list.
+In the left navigation for Visual Studio code, expand the `src/widgets/box` folder, if you do not see the box folder, click on the refresh icon on the top right to update your folder list.

 - Click on the `index.js` to modify it.
-Does this look familiar?
 - This widget as it is can be surfaced in ICEC after running a `build` and registering it inside the custom.js.
-But we already made an hello world widget, so are going to make it something more interesting.
-We are going to access a Box folder download and upload files via that widget.
+But we already did that with the hello world widget, so are going to make it something more interesting.
+We are going to access a Box folder and download and upload files via that widget.

 - Copy and paste the following javascript to replace the entire content of the `index.js`